-Beacon currently navigates 8 data networks on the deep web and darknet: OpenBazaar, Telegram, Discord, IRC (Internet Relay Chat), the Open Web, Tor, I2P (Invisible Internet Project), and ZeroNet.
+Beacon currently navigates 8 data sources on the deep web and darknet: OpenBazaar, Telegram, Discord, IRC (Internet Relay Chat), the Open Web, Tor, I2P (Invisible Internet Project), and ZeroNet.

-This article describes the value of each network and some popular sites within them.
+This article describes the value of each data source and some popular sites within them.
 This site list is not exhaustive, and sites are constantly changing as they are removed or added.

 The deep web includes websites and data that are non-discoverable by search engines within the surface web.

 The term “deep web” is not interchangeable with the darknet— it includes the darknet, as well as password-protected or dynamic pages, encrypted networks, and internet archives.
 Much of the deep web’s content requires authentication to view, such as private banking pages, email accounts, and direct messages on social media.
 It is estimated that the deep web is at least 400-500 times the size of the surface web.

 OpenBazaar is a decentralized, open-source marketplace launched in 2016.
 The network’s goal is to avoid the “middleman” involved in surface web commerce.
 Buyers and sellers on OpenBazaar use cryptocurrencies and engage directly to avoid fees associated with typical payment methods like Paypal.
 Users can also share as little or as much personal information as they want.
 There are over 20,000 sellers on OpenBazaar with user activity across 150 countries.

 OpenBazaar is not inherently anonymizing, but can be accessed through Tor if users desire anonymity.
 The network does not cater to illicit exchanges, and the bulk of its transactions are not illegal.
 However, because it is decentralized, OpenBazaar has no way to accurately track or deal with illegal activity.